RickGriff/decimath/README.md

 Then call the conversion functions as needed:

-Convert string to DeciMath-format BN for a contract call `makeBN.makeBN18`  // convert a string to a uint representation of a decimal in BN form - for input to DeciMath functions via web3.
+**Convert string to DeciMath-format BN for a contract call:**
+`makeBN.makeBN18`  // convert a string to a uint representation of a decimal in BN form - for input to DeciMath functions via web3.

-E.g
+Example:
-`makeBN18(‘0.0123’)`    / / return new BN(12300000000000000)
+`makeBN18(‘0.0123’)`    // return new BN(12300000000000000)

-Convert a returned DeciMath-format BN to a Decimal `makeBN.makeDecimal18`  //convert a uint representation of a decimal in BN form - I.e. the return value of a web3 DeciMath contract call - to a JS Decimal object.
+**Convert a returned DeciMath-format BN to a Decimal:**
+`makeBN.makeDecimal18`  //convert a uint representation of a decimal in BN form - I.e. the return value of a web3 DeciMath contract call - to a JS Decimal object.

-E.g.
+Example:
 `makeDecimal18(BN(123456789987654321000000000))`    // return new Decimal(‘123456789.987654321’)

 makeBN requires the basic JS math libraries Decimal.js and BN.js.

 ## Calculating Gas and Error with gasCalculator.js

 DeciMath comes with a gas and error calculator - gasCalculator.js.
-It contains several functions for computing the gas & error of each DeciMath mathematical function.
+It contains several functions for computing the gas & error of each DeciMath math function.

-It allows you to thoroughly explore the gas costs and error percentages of the different math functions at different input ranges.
+Use it to explore the gas costs and error percentages of the different math functions at different input ranges.

 The file runs as an external JS script in your Truffle development environment.
 All functions are async/await since they call the contract on the blockchain.